Prince Christian Victor of Schleswig-Holstein: Early life

-Prince Christian was born on 14 April 1867, at Windsor Castle.
+Christian Victor was born on 14 April 1867, at Windsor Castle.
 His father was Prince Christian of Schleswig-Holstein, the third son of Christian, Duke of Augustenborg, and Countess Louise Sophie of Danneskiold-Samsøe.
 His mother was Princess Helena, the fifth child and third daughter of Queen Victoria of the United Kingdom and Prince Albert.
-His parents resided in the United Kingdom, at Cumberland Lodge, and the Prince was considered a member of the British royal family.
+His parents resided in the United Kingdom, at Cumberland Lodge, and he was considered a member of the British royal family.
 Under letters patent of 1866, he was styled His Highness Prince Christian Victor of Schleswig-Holstein.

 He was baptised in the private chapel at Windsor Castle.
 His godparents were Queen Victoria (his maternal grandmother), the Duke of Augustenburg (his paternal grandfather; represented by Prince Arthur), the Prince of Wales (his maternal uncle), the Crown Princess of Prussia (his maternal aunt; represented by Princess Louise), the Duke of Saxe-Coburg and Gotha (his maternal great-uncle; represented by the Duke of Edinburgh), and the Dowager Princess of Hohenlohe-Langenburg (his maternal half-great-aunt; represented by Lady Churchill).

 Education

-The Prince, who was educated at Lambrook, Wellington College, Magdalen College, Oxford, and the Royal Military College, Sandhurst, was commissioned into the King's Royal Rifle Corps (60th Rifles) in 1888, serving in the 4th Battalion King's Royal Rifle Corps.
+Christian Victor was educated at Lambrook, Wellington College, Magdalen College, Oxford, and the Royal Military College, Sandhurst.
+He was commissioned into the King's Royal Rifle Corps (60th Rifles) in 1888, serving in the 4th Battalion King's Royal Rifle Corps.

-"Christle", as the prince was known in the family, was the first member of the Royal Family to attend school instead of being educated by a tutor at home.
+"Christle", as he was known in the family, was the first member of the Royal Family to attend school instead of being educated by a tutor at home.
 That he studied at Wellington College made Queen Victoria very happy, as Prince Albert had helped to establish the institution many years before.
 At Wellington he played for the college First Eleven in 1883 and was captain of the cricket team in 1885.
 He was also captain of the cricket team while at Magdalen College and at Sandhurst, and made a single first-class appearance, for I Zingari against Gentlemen of England in 1887.
 He remains the only member of the British royal family to play cricket at such a high level.

 Military career

-Upon leaving Sandhurst in 1888, the Prince became a British Army officer in the King's Royal Rifle Corps.
+Upon leaving Sandhurst in 1888, Christian Victor became a British Army officer in the King's Royal Rifle Corps.
 Posted to India, he participated in the Hazara and Miranzi expeditions in 1891 and the Isazi expedition in 1892.
 Moving to West Africa, in 1895 he participated in the Ashanti Expedition in the Gold Coast, now Ghana.

 Upon his return, he was elevated to the rank of Major and then served under Lord Kitchener in 1898 when British and Egyptian troops defeated the Dervishes at Omdurman near Khartoum and recovered the Sudan.

 The following year he served as a staff officer in the Second Boer War, being involved in the relief of Ladysmith under General Sir Redvers Buller and later was with Lord Roberts in Pretoria.